 \section{Conclusion}

-In this paper, we introduce a new method for training discriminative intrinsic probes that can perform well across any subset of dimensions.
-To do so, we train a probing classifier with a subset-valued latent variable and demonstrate how the latent subsets can be marginalized using variational inference.
-We propose two variational families, based on common sampling designs, to model the posterior over subsets: Poisson sampling and conditional Poisson sampling.
-We demonstrate that both variants outperform our baselines in terms of mutual information, and that using a conditional Poisson variational family generally gives optimal performance.
-Further, we investigate information distribution for each attribute for all available languages.
+In this paper, we introduce a new method for training intrinsic probes.
+We construct a probing classifier with a subset-valued latent variable and demonstrate how the latent subsets can be marginalized using variational inference.
+We propose two variational families, based on common sampling designs, to model the posterior over subsets: Poisson and conditional Poisson sampling.
+We demonstrate that both variants outperform our baselines in terms of mutual information and that using a conditional Poisson variational family generally gives optimal performance.
+Next, we investigate information distribution for each attribute for all available languages.
 Finally, we find empirical evidence for overlap in the specific neurons used to encode morphosyntactic properties across languages.